-Hourglass figures are the only body shape without a produce label, and the closest I’m come up with is a butternut squash, but you may also recognize the names figure eight, the number 8, and an X body shape.
+Hourglass figures are the only body shape without a produce label, and the closest I’ve come up with is a butternut squash, but you may also recognize the names figure eight, the number 8, and an X body shape.

-Yours is the least common female body shape, with only 8 percent of women have an hourglass figure, but probably half of all women think they have one (ok I made that last figure up, but it’s a LOT).
+Yours is the least common female body shape, with only 8 percent of women having an hourglass figure, but probably half of all women think they have one (ok I made that last figure up, but it’s a LOT).

 Defining Proportions of an Hourglass Figure

 As an hourglass-shaped woman, your proportions can be summed up in one word: DRAMATIC.
 Your defining proportion is your bust/shoulder measurements are within half an inch of your hips, AND your waist is very defined, meaning it’s AT LEAST 25 percent smaller than your hips and bust/shoulders.

 There is nothing subtle or almost about your shape, but it can still be on a scale of dramatic to more dramatic.
 Your hips and shoulders have a more rounded, softer look, rather than the sharp angles of a rectangle or inverted triangle.